If you are looking for a bio and headshots for a workshop, event or publication, you can find them here.

 I worked as a senior producer/experience designer (it wasn’t called that in those days) at Razorfish in London before visiting Australia in 1999 to travel, lecture and get a tan.
 Charmed by the lifestyle I stayed in Sydney and started the interactive department of visual effects company, Animal Logic (of The Matrix, Moulin Rouge and Happy Feet fame).

-Since moving back to Germany I now work as an independent interaction/user-experience designer and service design researcher.
+In 2006 I moved back to Germany where I worked as an independent interaction/user-experience designer and service design researcher.
 The home page explains that work in detail.

 Writing and Academia